 Many know the 1995 (or 1997) Documentation Guidelines as the gold standard reference when it comes to medical record documentation, especially as it relates to the evaluation and management services (i.e. E/M) and coding.
 It is hard to believe that the documents have stood the test of time given they are now over 20 years old.
 However, they define the medical record to consist of three components: the case history, the physical exam, and medical decision making.
 Ultimately, if the provider documents precisely what was performed during the course of the visit, then the elements addressed in each of the three areas helps determine the final coding for the visit.

 At least that is the way it has worked.
 Beginning in 2021, the historical process for 99xxx series office visit code determination was thrown out the window.
-In its place will be a new system that allows the provider to base the final code on one of two approaches:
+In its place began a new system that allows the provider to base the final code on one of two approaches:

 - Consideration of the total time personally spent by the reporting practitioner on the day of the visit, OR

 - Consideration of medical decision making (MDM).

 That is it.
 No longer will you (or your EHR) need to count up the elements of the case history and physical exam to determine the final visit code.
 Ultimately, the AMA and CMS believe that the old approach is outdated, especially in the world of EHRs where much of that information could be easily reviewed rather than re-entered into today’s record.
 Importantly, nobody is saying that a case history or physical exam should not be performed, but simply that they should be documented as “medically appropriate.”

 So that begs the question, “how do I use time or MDM to determine the code for the visit?”
 Let’s tackle each separately.
 First, regardless of the approach chosen, 99201 would be removed and no longer available to use.
 This leaves four codes for new patients and five for established patients.